Power considerations are often on your mind when towing a camper or trailer.

 13 pin Electrics

-With 13-pin electric connections, these are far less commonplace.
-However, for completeness, know that these are similar but provide an extended list of facilities to the camper to a trailer to use.
+13-pin electric connections are far less commonplace.
+These are similar to 7-pin, but provide an extended list of facilities for the camper or trailer to use.

-Just like the 7-pin includes brakes, lights, 12-volt power, etc., the 13-pin goes beyond that.
+Just like the 7-pin includes brakes, lights, and 12-volt power, the 13-pin goes beyond that.

 Read Also: How Long Will A 12 Volt Battery Run a Refrigerator?